jumson/nmapAutomator/README.md

-To Do for this fork:
+# To Do for this fork:
+* Add "Discovery" option to run NSE Discovery scripts
+* give option for it
-Add "Discovery" option to run NSE Discovery scripts, seperately, and prior to the vuln scanning when running "ALL"
+* make it come prior to the vuln scanning when running "ALL"

 ------------------------------------------
 # nmapAutomator